|Home | News | Downloads | FAQ | Newsgroup | Papers | XED | SDE | PinPoints | PinPlay | DrDebug|

 Pin is a dynamic binary instrumentation framework for the IA-32 and x86-64 instruction-set architectures that enables the creation of dynamic program analysis tools.
-Some tools built with Pin are Intel Parallel Inspector, Intel Parallel Amplifier and Intel Parallel Advisor.
+Some tools built with Pin are VTune Amplifier XE, Inspector XE, Advisor XE and SDE.
 The tools created using Pin, called Pintools, can be used to perform program analysis on user space applications in Linux and Windows.
 As a dynamic binary instrumentation tool, instrumentation is performed at run time on the compiled binary files.
 Thus, it requires no recompiling of source code and can support instrumenting programs that dynamically generate code.

 Pin provides a rich API that abstracts away the underlying instruction-set idiosyncrasies and allows context information such as register contents to be passed to the injected code as parameters.
 Pin automatically saves and restores the registers that are overwritten by the injected code so the application continues to work.
 Limited access to symbol and debug information is available as well.